Stalking child molesters

 "We have lots of roles and we switch up regularly," said Lawson.
 "We'll work a particular area for two

 or three months.
 We'll make two, three, four arrests, then we move everything.
-We switch addresses,
+We switch addresses, servers and move on to another chat room."

 INNOCENT IMAGES